yushiangfu/study-notes/~network.md

 </details>

-Coming from the NAPI mechanism, **ip_rcv** analyzes the IP header and knows which handler to call by inspecting field **protocol**.
+Upon arrival via the NAPI mechanism, `ip_rcv()` examines the IP header and determines the appropriate handler to invoke based on the `protocol` field.
-By adjusting the skb pointers, the higher layer has no clue about the IP header as if it's stripped.
+Through manipulation of the skb pointers, the higher layer remains unaware of the IP header, creating the illusion that it has been stripped.

 ```
 input packet: